flokleiser/nextjs-flo/README.md

 ## Currently working on:

-- [x] Navbar fixed on top of screen?
-- [ ] adjust spacing for focus button based on new navbar --> add scrollMargin:'60px' to element with scroll-id

 - [ ] Fix linkpage expandable animations (cv/skills)

 - [ ] Preload gifs on animation projects page